chanyaoying/PolarIce/README.md

 ### Frontend
-_Note: The dockerized frontend will not allow for OAuth2 Login feature to work._
+_Note: The dockerized frontend will not allow for OAuth2 Login feature to work.
+OAuth requires registration with docker to generate an access token_

 1. Pull code